Cloud cost almost never goes down on its own. It has to be managed as a first-class architectural constraint.

 Storage

-Lifecycle policies, tiering, compression, TTL/retention governance.
+Lifecycle policies, tiering, compression, TTL rules, and retention governance.

 Network